Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** Instant

 </div>

 Freezing cold water bursts forth from the trick, soaking those around it.
-When detonated, make an Agility attack against all creatures with a 2 tile radius around the trick.
+When detonated, make a special attack against Agility against all creatures with a 2 tile radius around the trick.
 If you hit, apply two stacks of chilled.

 ## Convenient Fiction